awphung/awphung.github.io/README.md

 A big draw to Markdown is the lack of compatibility issues that plague other word processors such as Microsoft's Word.
 Because we are tied to a specific format or list of formats when using a word processor, things like cross platform collaboration can be very time consuming and frustration-riddled.
 Ever convert a LaTeX file to PDF and then open that PDF in Word?
 It sucks.
 Markdown on the other hand is near universal, can be edited at full capacity with any text editor, and file sizes tend to be much smaller in comparison to other popular document formats.

 ### What else can I do with my resume website?
 Pretty much anything you can dream of!
 If you just want to update your resume's content, simply update ```index.md``` and push the changes to this repository.
 If you want to get a bit serious with it, there's tons of Jekyll based resume formats available online that you can apply to this repository.
 Not to mention the plethora of things you can accomplish with a bit of Javascript and CSS; its just like any other statically generated website!

+### Why does my resume website look weird?
+You most likely missed a step while modifying the ```_config.yml``` file, make sure you follow those [steps closely](#changing-the-configuration-file).
+If you're certain you haven't missed any steps there, try to take a look at your ```index.md``` file and ensure that the first 4 lines haven't been modified at all.